-- Phone: 817-275-0851Fax: 817-275-0263

-- ◆ Extended Day Phone 817 253-9994

-- Address: 1105 West Randol Mill Road Arlington, TX 76012

-- School Office email: admin@cdsa.org

-- Business Office email: businessoffice@cdsa.org

-- Head of School: Joyce Hunt Email: joyce.hunt@cdsa.org

-- Website: www.cdsa.org

-- Facebook: @CountryDaySchoolOfArlington
+- Phone: 817-275-0851Fax: 817-275-0263 - Extended Day Phone 817 253-9994 (text to pick up students) - Address: 1105 West Randol Mill Road Arlington, TX 76012 - School Office email: admin@cdsa.org - Business Office email: businessoffice@cdsa.org - ♦ Head of School: Joyce Hunt Email: joyce.hunt@cdsa.org - Assistant Head of School Email: kathryn.mcnorton@cdsa.org - Website: www.cdsa.org - Facebook: @CountryDaySchoolOfArlington

 Parents communication directed to CDSA Administration is to be sent to the School Office or in the "Parent Communication" bin located in the foyer of the main building.
-Montessori Compass is the preferred medium for direct communication with your child's teacher.
+Montessori Compass is the preferred method for direct communication with your child's teacher.
 Teachers have planning sessions in the afternoon; Montessori Compass emails are accessed during those times.
-Notifications of student absence or messages needing action or attention are to be sent to the School Office-admin@cdsa.org.
+Notifications of student absence or messages needing action or attention are to be sent to the School Office-admin@cdsa.org. or can be texted to the school cell phone 817-253-9994.
+We request communication regarding your child is sent to only school devices.